dialectics-of-nature/2026/README.md

 ### 🔍 1.
 Textual Corrections
 * **When to use**: Found mistranslations (e.g., discrepancies with the German original), typos, formatting errors, or incorrect page numbers in historical references.
 * **💻 Operation Steps**:
-  1. Click the links above to enter a specific file (e.g., `en/chapter-1.md`).
+  1. Click the links above to enter a specific file 👉 Browse directory: [【 🇬🇧 en/ Folder 】](en/)
   2. Click the small pencil icon **✏️ (Edit this file)** in the top right corner.
   3. Edit or add text directly in the box, then click the green **Commit changes...** button to propose your revision.
   4. 💡 **Notice**: **Your revisions will not take effect immediately.
 They will be reviewed by our team, and you will be notified once approved.
 Please edit with confidence!**